|Nutritional Guidelines (per serving)|

 This coleslaw recipe offers two preparations.
 It can be made with a basic vinegar dressing or you can add mayonnaise for a creamy dressing.

 Feel free to cut the sugar down if you like a less sweet coleslaw.
-I like onion in coleslaw, but I often use a dash of onion powder instead of freshly grated onions.
+Some like onion in coleslaw, but we often use a dash of onion powder instead of freshly grated onions.

 - 4 to 5 cups shredded cabbage (about 1 medium head)